 The Lockwood-Mathews Mansion Museum is regarded as one of the earliest and most significant Second Empire Style country houses in the United States.
-Built by renowned financier and railroad tycoon LeGrand Lockwood between 1864 and 1868, the Mansion, with its unparalleled architecture and interiors, illustrates magnificently the beauty and splendor of the Victorian Era.
+Built by renowned financier and railroad tycoon LeGrand Lockwood from 1864-1868, the Mansion, with its unparalleled architecture and interiors, illustrates magnificently the beauty and splendor of the Victorian Era.

 The Mansion was a technological marvel of its time: it had indoor hot and cold plumbing, gas lighting, ventilation, and a central heating system that burned a ton of coal a day.
-Even President Lincoln’s White House was not so advanced.
 Indeed, there is no comparable mansion museum in our state.
 Built during the Civil War and still inhabited during the Great Depression, there is no institution in Connecticut that is better able to bring to life these significant events in American history.

-When the building was threatened with demolition in the 1960s, concerned citizens galvanized to save the mansion in one the most important and hard fought preservation battles in Connecticut’s history.
-These local preservationists succeeded in saving the mansion in 1965 and later formed the Lockwood-Mathews Mansion Museum of Norwalk, Inc., which was designated a National Historic Landmark in 1971.
+When the building was threatened with demolition in the 1960s, concerned citizens galvanized to save the Mansion in one the most important and hard-fought preservation battles in Connecticut’s history.
+These local preservationists succeeded in saving the Mansion in 1965 and later formed the Lockwood-Mathews Mansion Museum of Norwalk, Inc., a 501(c)(3), which was designated a National Historic Landmark in 1971.